llvm/llvm-project/llvm/docs/HowToSubmitABug.rst

 LTO bugs
 ---------------------------

-If you find a bug that crashes llvm in LTO phase (by using -flto option), compile your source file to a .bc file by passing "``-flto -fuse-ld=lld -Wl,-plugin-opt=save-temps``" to clang (in addition to the options you already pass).
-If you are building a project, pass the appropriate CFLAGS, CXXFLAG​S and LDFLAGS for example -
+If you encounter a bug that leads to crashes in the LLVM LTO phase when using the `-flto` option, follow these steps to diagnose and report the issue:

+Compile your source file to a .bc (Bitcode) file with the following flags, in addition to your existing compilation options:

 .. code-block:: bash

    export CFLAGS="-flto -fuse-ld=lld" CXXFLAGS="-flto -fuse-ld=lld" LDFLAGS="-Wl,-plugin-opt=save-temps"

+These flags enable LTO and save temporary files generated during compilation for later analysis.

 On Windows, you should use lld-link as the linker.
+Adjust your compilation flags as follows:

 .. code-block:: bash

    export CFLAGS="-flto -fuse-ld=lld-link" CXXFLAGS="-flto -fuse-ld=lld-link" LDFLAGS="-Wl,-plugin-opt=save-temps"

-This will generate four intermediate bytecode files:
+Using the specified flags will generate four intermediate bytecode files:

-1. a.out.0.0.preopt.bc      (Before any link-time optimizations (LTO) are applied)
+#. a.out.0.0.preopt.bc (Before any link-time optimizations (LTO) are applied)
-2. a.out.0.2.internalize.bc (After initial optimizations applied)
+#. a.out.0.2.internalize.bc (After initial optimizations are applied)
-3. a.out.0.4.opt.bc         (After the more extensive set of optimizations has been applied)
+#. a.out.0.4.opt.bc (After an extensive set of optimizations)
-4. a.out.0.5.precodegen.bc  (After LTO but before it's translated into machine code)
+#. a.out.0.5.precodegen.bc (After LTO but before translating into machine code)

-Once you have these, one of the following commands should fail:
+Execute one of the following commands to identify the source of the problem:

 #. ``opt "-passes=lto<O3>" a.out.0.0.preopt.bc``
 #. ``opt "-passes=lto<O3>" a.out.0.2.internalize.bc``